GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 on improving the interactivity for product pages in the site.

 <figure>
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/gg8ohXTbFgr6Msacklt0.png", alt="Mobile and Desktop versions of a Mercado Libre product detail page.", width="800", height="346", class="w-screenshot" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/gg8ohXTbFgr6Msacklt0.png", alt="Mobile and Desktop versions of a Mercado Libre product detail page.", width="800", height="346" %}
    <figcaption>
       Mobile and Desktop versions of a Mercado Libre product detail page.
   </figcaption>